paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-031-rural-electrification-and-telephone-service.md

 ### Statutory Notes

 #### Codification
+Section is comprised of the first sentence of section 1 of Pub.
+L. 93–32.
 The last sentence of section 1 of Pub.
 L. 93–32 provided that: “The Rural Electrification Act of 1936, as amended ([7 U.S.C.
 901–950(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section901–950/b&num=0&edition=prelim)), is therefore further amended as hereinafter provided.”

 Section was not enacted as part of the Rural Electrification Act of 1936 which comprises this chapter.